isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

    :scale: 50
    :align: center

 Select "Register Service Account" from the drop down menu on the left of the GCP you want to add a service account to.
-You will be requested to enter your service account ID (see screenshot below) and select the "Yes" checkbox indicating that you will be using the account to access controlled data.
+You will be requested to enter your service account ID (see screenshot below).
+Addtionally, select the "Yes" checkbox indicating that you will be using the account to access controlled data and select the Controlled Dataset you will are requesting programmatic access to.

 .. image:: RegisterAServiceAccountFirstScreen.png
    :scale: 50